How Do I Claim Compensation for a Car Accident?

 In NSW, there are two ways you may be able to claim compensation: a no-fault claim and a negligence claim.

-You can make a ‘no-fault’ claim regardless of who caused the accident.
+You can make a ‘no-fault’ car accident claim regardless of who caused the accident.
 To start your claim, you must file a police report within 28 days.
 You then need to lodge an Application for Personal Injury Benefits form with the Personal Injury Commission within 3 months of the accident.
 If you’re outside these time limits, you still have options — just speak to a lawyer as soon as possible.

 You may also have a negligence claim if: